European Health Insurance Card (EHIC)

 You can find out more at this link:

 Visiting EuropeYou can find advice about healthcare when visiting Europe at this link:

 Before you travel

-As well as getting an EHIC, there are things you can do before you go abroad to protect you and your family's health.
+There are things you can do before you go abroad to protect you and your family's health.
 Before travelling: